Table of Contents

 - 11. Brand Yourself and Advertise

-How to Start a Business: 12 Steps to Success
+How to Start a Business: 13 Step Guide to Success

 It could be something that you’re really knowledgeable and passionate about, or perhaps you just had an idea on a way to fill a gap in the marketplace while waiting to catch a flight.
 Wherever interests or inspires you there’s almost always a way to convert that idea into starting a real business.